Richland County, Wisconsin Genealogy Guide

 Create a Free Family Tree

-Richland County, Illinois (Map It) was created on February 24, 1841 from Clay County and Lawrence County.
-Richland County was named for Richland County, Ohio, itself named for its rich soil.
-Learn More About State of Illinois History
+Richland County, Wisconsin (Map It) was created on February 18, 1842 from Crawford County and Sauk County.
+The county was named for the rich soil of the area.
+Learn More About State of Wisconsin History

-A Richland County, Illinois General Highway Maps includes County, City and Township maps which contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
+A Map of Richland County, Wisconsin contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.